5310S/weave/README.md

 - Integrate [libp2p](https://libp2p.io) for decentralised peer discovery and messaging.
 - Add geolocation fetching via CoreLocation on iOS.
 - Implement encrypted communication using CryptoKit.
+- Use geohash bucketing to index peers in a distributed hash table for efficient location-based lookups.